Car insurance can be a confusing thing, so we've put together a helpful guide to help answer some questions you may have

 Why does Admiral…automatically renew?

-It might be irritating to have to phone to cancel your insurance renewal if we aren't the most competitive, but as car insurance is a legal requirement we renew automatically so you don't end up driving uninsured.
+It might be irritating to have to phone to cancel your Admiral renewal if we aren't the most competitive, but as car insurance is a legal requirement we renew automatically so you don't end up driving uninsured.

 Since 2011, it is an offence to keep a vehicle without insurance unless you have notified the DVLA that your vehicle is being kept off the road by means of a Statutory Off Road Notice (SORN), and you don't have to be driving to be caught.